 OneDrive is one of the best cloud storage services in the world, but that does not necessarily mean that everyone likes it.
 If you have it on your Windows computer, but you don't want it, you might be searching for a way to remove OneDrive.
 Maybe you want to do that because you prefer other cloud services (and apps) such as Google Drive or Dropbox.
 Or perhaps you don't use cloud storage at all.
 Whatever your reason is for wanting to uninstall OneDrive from Windows, this guide shows you how to remove OneDrive from Windows 10 and Windows 7, and also how to turn off OneDrive in Windows 8.1:

-NOTE: This guide is based on the latest versions of Windows available, with all the system updates installed: Windows 10 Fall Creators Update, Windows 8.1 and Windows 7 with Service Pack 1.
+NOTE: This guide is based on the latest versions of Windows available, with all the system updates installed: Windows 10 May 2020 Update, Windows 8.1, and Windows 7 with Service Pack 1.
 If you are using other versions of Windows, the steps required to disable OneDrive on your system might be slightly different.

 How to remove OneDrive from Windows 10